MasiaSaig/League-ScreenShot/README.md

 - libraries: winApi, GDI+

 # Inspiration
-This idea was given to me, by a friend.
+Idea for this program, was given to me, by a friend.